The History of Playground Equipment

 1930 to 1950: Playgrounds During The Great Depression and World War II

 After a couple of decades of rapid development, the Great Depression and WWII effectively halted the further enhancement of playgrounds for years.
-American playgrounds became empty lots that suffered from a lack of maintenance, and some were even raided for metal parts for the war effort.
+American playgrounds became empty lots that suffered from a lack of maintenance.
+Some sites were even raided for metal parts for the war effort.

 Nevertheless, play survived in the form of “adventure” and “junk” playgrounds.
 Carl Theodor Sorensen, a Danish landscape architect, first gave voice to the concept of the adventure playground in 1931.
 He had observed that children were perfectly at home playing in junkyards and construction sites, and he saw that they seemed to derive some benefit from playing with materials in ways they were not normally allowed to.

-Adventure playgrounds began cropping up in England in 1948 and were operated by a combination of organizations at the international, national and local level.
+Adventure playgrounds began cropping up in England in 1948.
+They were operated by a combination of organizations at the international, national, and local levels.
 English adventure playgrounds were often built on bombed sites.
-Children would actually build the playgrounds themselves, with the help of parents and volunteering organizations.
+Children would actually build the playgrounds themselves, though they did receive help from their parents and other volunteering organizations.

 Today’s adventure playgrounds are a far cry from the ones in the WWII era in terms of equipment.
 To be considered an adventure playground, the space needs to have a combination of fixed structures and movable materials that kids can explore and use in inventive ways.
 An adventure playground might have some traditional equipment like slides and climbing structures, but it also needs to have a variety of tools that allow children to build, such as rope ladders, old tires or boards.

 1950 to 1970: Novelty and Imagination

-Up until this point in playground equipment history was not very exciting.
+Up until this point, playground equipment history was not very exciting.
 Playgrounds did not have great visual appeal, nor did they do much to stimulate kids’ imaginations.
 While one of the benefits of adventure playgrounds is that they force children to draw on their own internal sources of imagination, the design of novelty playgrounds is meant to provide a little extra fuel for the creative spark to feed on.